-Even more steps you can take:
+Additional steps you can take:

 - Enable two-factor authentication (2FA).
 This is an alternative to password-only authentication where you are prompted for a secondary form of authentication after entering your password.
 These typically involve being texted a code to enter or using an authenticator app such as Google Authenticator, opens a new window, Microsoft Authenticator, opens a new window or Authy, opens a new window.
 To get started, check out this list of websites, opens a new window and find out if and how they support 2FA.

 - Use a VPN.
 Your employer may provide a VPN (virtual private network) for employees to use, or you can set up your own, opens a new window.

 - Secure your computer.
 There are many ways to do this from setting up a firewall to installing antivirus and antispyware software.
 If you have a pc, here are some tips from Microsoft on how to keep your computer secure at home, opens a new window.